trinodb/trino/docs/src/main/sphinx/connector/thrift.rst

     connector.name=trino-thrift
     trino.thrift.client.addresses=host:port,host:port

-Multiple Thrift Systems
+Multiple Thrift systems
 ^^^^^^^^^^^^^^^^^^^^^^^

 You can have as many catalogs as you need, so if you have additional Thrift systems to connect to, simply add another properties file to ``etc/catalog`` with a different name, making sure it ends in ``.properties``.

-Configuration Properties
+Configuration properties
 ------------------------

 The following configuration properties are available: